globules-io/OGX.Demo/README.md

 # OGX.Demo
 ### Demo app showcasing OGX.JS features

-> Made for/with OGX.JS version 1.1.x.
+> Currently refactoring for OGX.JS version 1.2.x.
+Previous tags are for OGX.JS version 1.1.x

 > All css and js files other than libs left raw